syangche/WEB102_Guided_Practicals/docs/authentication/tutorials/index.md

 4. If the JWT token is not valid, the server throws an HTTPException with a status code of 401 and a message "Unauthorized".
 5. The user is fetched from the database using the user id from the JWT token.
 6. The user's account balance is returned in the JSON response.

-## Next steps

-In the next tutorial, we will explore how to implement sending an email verification token to the user upon registration.
-The user will need to verify their email address before they can log in and access the protected endpoints.

-Addtionally, we will be exploring on refresh tokens and how to implement them in the authentication flow as well as functionality of forgetting and resetting passwords.